How to pay

 You can pay online through our secure payment system.

-If you visit our Pre-Doctoral Clinic, you will pay a $39 fee for a screening to determine if your dental needs can be served by the student doctors.
+If you visit our Teaching Practice, you will pay a $39 fee for a screening to determine if your dental needs can be served by the student doctors.
 We estimate that your charges for the services you receive after the screening will be about 68 percent lower than you would pay at a private practice, according to a comparison with prices listed in the National Dental Advisory Service 2014 Comprehensive Fee Report.

-At our Faculty Clinics, you'll receive treatment from experienced, board-certified, licensed dentists who also teach at the School of Dentistry.
+At our Faculty Practices, you'll receive treatment from experienced, board-certified, licensed dentists who also teach at the School of Dentistry.
 The fees for services performed by dentists from the faculty are similar to those you will pay at a private practice, according to a comparison with prices listed in the 2014 NDAS fee report.